The Stoic Personality: How to be Tough And Resilient In Adversity

 The sage, a person who had attained moral and intellectual perfection, would not experience emotions like fear or envy (or strong sexual attachments or passionate love of anything), according to the Stoics, who also believed that these sensations were or originated from wrong judgments.

-Later Stoics of the Roman Imperial era, Seneca and Epictetus, highlight the ideas that the sage is totally immune to misfortune and that virtue is enough to bring happiness, which was previously signed to the early Stoics’ doctrines.
+Later Stoics of the Roman Imperial era, Seneca and Epictetus, highlight the ideas that the sage is immune to misfortune and that virtue is enough to bring happiness, which was previously signed to the early Stoics’ doctrines.

 Frequently Asked Questions on Stoic Personality